montagejs/montagejs.org/docs/draw-cycle.md

 ## Building the draw list

-During each draw cycle, Montage explores [??? parse? examine???] the application's component tree for all components that have their `needsDraw` property set to `true`.
+During each draw cycle, Montage explores the application's component tree for all components that have their `needsDraw` property set to `true`.
 Only components that have indicated [how?] they want to draw, or have a child that wants to draw are explored.
 If a component being added to the draw list is participating in a draw cycle for the first time, its `prepareForDraw()` callback method is invoked.
 A parent component can also block exploration of its child components by returning `false` from its `canDraw()` method.

 Once this initial list has been created, Montage invokes `willDraw()` on each component in the list.
 As a result of this, additional components may have had their `needsDraw` property set to `true`.
 For example, a parent component’s `willDraw()` implementation might determine that one of its child components needs to update its DOM, so it sets the component’s `needsDraw` property to true.
 To include these components in the current draw cycle, Montage explores the component tree again for new components that requested a draw and adds them to the draw list.
 It then invokes `willDraw()` on each of the newly added components.
 This process is repeated until no additional components have requested a draw.
 Any component that requests a draw during the remainder of the draw cycle will be incuded in the following draw cycle.

 ## Drawing phase

 After generating the draw list, Montage invokes the `draw()` method on each member of the list.
-This method is the prescribed location [???a method == location??] for components to modify their DOM structure or CSS styles; those types of operations should not be performed outside of a component's `draw()` method.
+This method is the prescribed location for components to modify their DOM structure or CSS styles; those types of operations should not be performed outside of a component's `draw()` method.

 Finally, `didDraw()` is called on each component in the draw list.
 If this was the first time a component in the draw list was drawn, that component automatically dispatches a `"firstDraw"` event.